Sham Shui Po: Golden Shopping Centre

 Once infamous for counterfeit software but today considered one of the cheapest places in Hong Kong to purchase a personal computer, the Golden Shopping Centre is a prominent IT shopping centre.
 Products range from complete systems, cell phones, to various peripherals.
 Unlike purely consumer-oriented IT shopping centres, Golden features several stores specializing in professional and esoteric network equipment.

 The Golden Shopping Centre is also known for the number of video game stores it contains, where people purchase gaming systems, software and accessories at either a slightly discounted price, or in special in-store packages which might include an extra game or extra accessories.
 Since the halls are extremely narrow, it is often very congested, especially on weekends.
-The mall has two floors.
-The upper floor, Golden Computer Centre (高登電腦中心), mainly sells games and gaming software, while the lower floor, Golden Computer Arcade (黃金電腦商場), focuses on the sales of computer-oriented hardware.
+The mall has three floors.
+The 1st floor, Golden Computer Centre (高登電腦中心), mainly sells games and gaming software, while the (upper) ground floor and lower ground floor, Golden Computer Arcade (黃金電腦商場), focuses on the sales of computer-oriented hardware.
 They were originally fashion markets named "Golden Shopping Centre" and "Golden Shopping Arcade" respectively.

 Influence on Hong Kong's Internet culture

-In late 1990s, when the Internet started becoming popular, the shop owners of the Golden Computer Centre launched a website to post the prices of computer hardware and software.
-Later, a forum known as HKGoldenw as set up on the website, which later became one of the largest Internet forums in Hong Kong.
+In the late 1990s, when the Internet started becoming popular, the shop owners of the Golden Computer Centre launched a website to post the prices of computer hardware and software.
+Later, a forum known as HKGolden was set up on the website, which later became one of the largest Internet forums in Hong Kong.